gvwilson/sensibleadventures/short-stories/arecibo.md

 As a child,
-Second Bird's diet consisted of maize, beans, the occasional roasted guinea pig, and his grandfather's stories of the war.
+Second Bird's diet consisted of maize, beans, the occasional roasted guinea pig, and his grandfather's stories.
 The First People rose up against the highlanders' god-king many times.
-Each rebellion ended the same way, with entire families staked out in the desert and ever-harsher conditions for the survivors.
+Each rebellion ended in death for some and ever-harsher conditions for the rest.

-"So we wept and we *learned*," Fast Rock says, grunting the last word as he turns over a spadeful of damp soil.
+"So we *learned*," Fast Rock says, grunting as he turns over a spadeful of damp soil.
-He and Second Bird have been clearing this irrigation channel for nine days.
+Clearing irrigation channels is slow, slippery, back-breaking work, but Second Bird doesn't mind.
-It is slow, slippery, back-breaking work, but Second Bird doesn't mind: all of the other chores are just as hard, and he secretly enjoys his grandfather's stories.
+Other chores are just as hard, and he secretly enjoys his grandfather's stories.

 Fast Rock drives his spade into the ground again.